canonical/oci-factory/README.md

 ### As a **Maintainer** ⛏ 🪨

-There are two ways to use the OCI Factory to build the images.
+Maintainers can request new image builds and releases by either creating Pull Requests (PRs) or via the OCI Factory CLI Client.

 #### 1. With Pull Requests